-Harvard Business Publishing includes: Harvard Business Review, Harvard Management Update, Harvard Management Communication Letter, and Harvard Business School Publication.
+These instructions will help you find articles for Harvard Business Review, Harvard Business Review Digital Articles (including blogs), Harvard Management Update, Harvard Management Communication Letter, and Harvard Business School Publication.

 The only library database with Harvard Business Publishing articles is Business Source Complete.